Shared Ownership Solicitors

 Our shared ownership conveyancing fees

-We offer fixed fee conveyancing with costs ranging from £725 + VAT to £2,425 + VAT.
+We offer fixed-fee conveyancing with costs ranging from £950 plus VAT to £2,575 plus VAT.
 These depend on the type of property, the type of transaction and the property value.

-For a more detailed breakdown of our fixed fee conveyancing prices, please take a look at our conveyancing pricing information.
+For a more detailed breakdown of our fixed-fee prices, please take a look at our conveyancing pricing information.

 We provide transparent upfront quotes for all of our conveyancing services, meaning you will know exactly how much your conveyancing will cost from the outset.